arschles/godo/README.md

             value: 1
           - name: CGO
             value: 0
+  # test the go package in the same directory as this file, and all sub packages from here too
+  - name: test
+    description: test the program
+    steps:
+      - name: glide-up
+      - name: go-test
+        params:
+          - name: Packages
+            value: ./...
 ```

 Assuming you saved this build file to my.yaml, you can run a build with the following command: